syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/FAQ/How-To-Bind-Pivot-Grid-With-Chart.md

 {% highlight vb %}

-'PivotChartHelper class acts as an interface to bind the datafrom grid to chart.
+'PivotChartHelper class acts as an interface to bind the data from grid to chart.
 Dim helper As New PivotGridChartHelper() helper.WireGrid(Me.pivotGridControl1, Me.chartControl1)